sametmax/devpy/README.rst

 Autolog
 ========

-Setuping proper loging is tedious, so you may want to do it later, but you wish you could get basic logging right now:
+Setting up proper logging is tedious, so you may want to do it later, but you wish you could get basic logging right away:

 .. code:: python

     import devpy

-    # Get a logger that automatically log to console and a rotating file
+    # Get a logger that automatically logs to console and a rotating file
     # The rotating file is setup in the temp directory of your system, in
     # a subdir named after your script name.
-    # Logs are colored in the console according their level.
+    # Logs are colored in the console according to their level.
-    # The file path is printed at the begining of the program.
+    # The file path is printed at the beginning of the program.

     log = devpy.autolog() # log is a regular stdlib logger object